 A digital product seller is anyone who creates and sells any type of product that is delivered digitally.

 When most people hear this, they immediately think of courses.
 But there are a variety of online digital product sellers in many different niches.
-Membership programs (like The Simple Pin Collective), templates, PDF downloads, audio files, and even group coaching programs are all digital products.
+Membership programs, templates, PDF downloads, audio files, and even group coaching programs are all digital products.

 Generally, we see service-based entrepreneurs who realize that, number one, they don’t want to grow an agency, and number two, they eventually hit an income ceiling just selling one-to-one services.
 They come to Gemma to create a digital offer so that they can serve more people while continuing to grow their income.